nyergler/effective-django/tutorial/models.rst

 want to mingle test data with "real" data (for a variety of reasons, not the least of which is determinism), Django helpfully creates a test database for us before running the tests.
 Essentially it creates a new database, and runs ``syncdb`` on it.
-Additionally, it resets it between each test, so that data generated or changed in one test won't break or influence another.
+If you subclass from Django's ``TestCase`` (which we are), Django also resets any default data after running each TestCase, so that changes in one test won't break or influence another.

 .. rst-class:: include-as-slide, slide-level-2